sculptures • permaculture • primitive technology • kayaking • links • index • about

 Although it should never be expected of some one to risk their life for you, it’s comforting to know that your partners have rescue knowledge.
 They would probably appreciate the same of you.

-Take as many rescue classes as you can and practice what you learn.
+Take as many rescue classes as you reasonably can and practice what you learn.
 Also, study rescue videos and books*.
-I used the term study because unless you have a photographic memory, simply looking at them once is not sufficient.
-After all this, you will have a good idea what equipment is needed for each particular trip.
-The following is a basic starting point:
+I used the term study because, unless you have a photographic memory, simply looking at them once is not sufficient.
+After all this, and personal experience, you'll have a good feel for the equipment you should take.
+The following is a basic overview of a starting point:

 • throw bag